redhat-cip/software-factory/docs/contribute.rst

  $ sudo ./sfinstall.sh

-The *sfinstall.sh* script will install all the dependencies needed and fetch the sofwarefactory source code.
-Note that we also use this project to build our jenkins slaves to run softwarefactory functional tests.
+The *sfinstall.sh* script will install all the dependencies needed and fetch the softwarefactory source code.
+Note that we also use this project to build our Jenkins slaves to run softwarefactory functional tests.

 After a successful run of *sfinstall.sh* you will find the cloned directory of software-factory in /srv.
 Please jump into it.